AKS0191/mq-agentic-ai/README.md

 # IBM MQ for LLM Agentic Applications
-This repo shows how IBM MQ can be used within LLM Agentic Applications for event-driven agents and Distributed Multi-Agent Systems (DMAS), an evolution of traditional multi-agent systems.
-For the pure purpose of this sample, LangGraph was chosen as the agentic framework to illustrate its functionality.
+This repository demonstrates the integration of IBM MQ with LLM Agentic Applications to support event-driven agents and Distributed Multi-Agent Systems (DMAS), an advanced evolution of traditional multi-agent systems.
+For this example, LangGraph is used as the agentic framework to showcase the functionality.

-## MQ For Agents' State:
-`primary_agent` is a LangGraph agent example showing how MQ can be used to update an agent's state in real-time.
-This capability uses the Pub/Sub MQ pattern and is relevant in use cases requiring the agent' state to be updated based on external events.
+# MQ for Agent State Management
+The `primary_agent` is a LangGraph-based example illustrating how IBM MQ enables real-time agent state updates.
+This feature leverages the MQ Publish/Subscribe pattern, ideal for scenarios where an agent’s state must reflect external events.
+To enable this:
-To enable this feature, the agent's configuration `env.json` file specifies the IBM MQ topic for receiving state updates.
-A callback method (`on_state_change`) handles the state changes within the agent.
+The agent’s `env.json` configuration file specifies the IBM MQ topic for receiving state updates.

+A callback method (`on_state_change`) processes these updates within the agent, ensuring dynamic state management.

-## MQ For Distribued Agents
+# MQ for Distributed Agents
-`primary_agent` and `flights_searcher` are two agents showing an example of how IBM MQ can be used by Distributed Multi-Agent Systems (DMAS).
+The `primary_agent` and `flights_searcher` agents demonstrate how IBM MQ supports Distributed Multi-Agent Systems (DMAS).
+DMAS extends traditional multi-agent systems by allowing agents to operate asynchronously on independent networks, collaborating through reliable message exchange via IBM MQ.
+To enable DMAS, the following features are provided (by inheriting the MQBaseAssistant class in your agent):
-DMAS are an evolution of common multi-agent systems in which each agent runs in its own network asynchronously and cooperate & collaborate with other agents by exchanging messages reliably via IBM MQ.
-In order to enable DMAS the following features are provided in this repo (by inheriting `MQBaseAssistant` into your agent class):
-- network definition:
+- Network Configuration:
-  1. An agent can securely exchange messages to another agent by defining the OUTBOUND_NETWORK within its `env.json` file.
+ 1. `OUTBOUND NETWORK`: Agents securely delegate messages with others by defining the `OUTBOUND_NETWORK` in their `env.json` configuration file, facilitating seamless communication across the distributed system.
+The `AGENT_DESCRIPTION` field specifies an agent’s role or task, guiding the delegation of messages to the appropriate agent within the system.
+This field is defined in each `OUTBOUND_NETWORK` endpoint and used by the agent or IBM MQ routing to match messages to agents based on their roles.

   ```
   "OUTBOUND_NETWORK": {